 Day 10: Day Trip to Nara

-Day 11: A Trip to Universal Studios
+Day 11: Have Fun at Universal Studios Japan

-Day 12: Reborn Hiroshima
+Day 12: Sightsee in Historic Hiroshima

 Day nine takes you to Hiroshima, a place of sobering history, inspiring regeneration, and important learning opportunities for future generations.
 Start at the Atomic Dome Museum and Hiroshima Peace Park, where you'll learn about the events of World War II and the city's slow process of rebirth and rebuilding.
 Next, head to Hiroshima Castle, a magnificent landmark overlooking the Otawaga River.
 A principal seat of power in the 16th century, the original castle was destroyed during the war.
 An excellent recreation now stands in its place, offering panoramic views of the city from its top floor.

 Finish your evening with a meal of okonomiyaki, a regional savory pancake topped with shredded cabbage, noodles, and pork belly.

-Day 13: Miyajima Island
+Day 13: Boat to Miyajima Island

 Today you'll visit the magical island of Miyajima via a short ferry ride.
 Be sure to stand outside on the deck to get a good view of Miyajima's famous giant red torii gate—at high tide, it looks like it's rising out of the sea.
-Miyajima holds a rare distinction in Japan of never having experienced an earthquake.
+Miyajima holds a rare distinction in Japan: it's never experienced an earthquake.
 Many of the island's centuries-old temples are entirely original.
 Be sure to visit Daisho Temple and Itsukushima Shrine.
 For a superb view of the Seto Inland Sea, ascend Mount Misen via its scenic ropeway or a picturesque hike.
-The island is home to herds of friendly deer, which adds to Miyajima's fairytale-like setting.
+The island is home to herds of friendly deer, which only add to Miyajima's fairytale-like setting.

-Day 14: Farewell, Japan!
+Day 14: Depart Japan